OODA Loop

 Observation bottlenecks emerge from poor instrumentation and siloed data.
 When teams lack visibility into production behavior, orientation suffers (Forsgren et al., 2018).

-Orientation failures stem from cognitive biases and outdated mental models.
+Orientation failures come from cognitive biases and outdated mental models.
 Companies orient based on past success rather than current reality, creating blind spots (Argyris, 1977).
 Team Topologies demonstrates that cognitive load and communication structures impact how organizations orient to technical challenges (Skelton & Pais, 2019).

 Action delays result from deployment friction and technical debt.
 The DevOps Handbook shows how reducing batch sizes and automating pipelines directly impacts throughput (Kim et al., 2016).